 Are you looking to enjoy the self-drive safari experience so you can make your own schedule and focus on the animals that interest you?
 Some reserves do not let you self-drive.
 While most national parks allow self-driving, some parks’ roads are too rough to drive yourself without a specialized vehicle.

 On my first trip to South Africa, we had one guided game drive a day and then we chose to self-drive for the rest of the day.
 Both are awesome experiences depending on your goals.
 This latest trip involved 2 guided drives a day in both South Africa and Botswana.
-I liked giving up control; instead focusing on spotting wildlife and enjoying the scenery.
+I liked giving up control – instead, focusing on spotting wildlife and enjoying the scenery.

-Another thing to look into is the size of the game truck and how many other potential people you’ll have with you.
+Another thing to look into is the size of the game truck and how many other potential people you will have with you.
 My 2016 game truck held around 20 people.
 From the back of the truck, it was difficult to hear the guide.
 Both game trucks from my 2020 lodges held a maximum of 10 guests.
 Our Botswanan drives ended up being just us and the guide.

 If you want a more personalized experience, you may also be able to secure a private game drive for an additional cost.

-7. Does the safari game lodge have access to nearby activities (e.g. river cruises)?
+7. Does the safari game lodge have access to nearby activities (e.g., river cruises)?

 In certain locations, there may be additional activities near the park or reserve.
 In Chobe National Park, our lodge had a private dock on the river.
 This meant that every day we had a river cruise included in our package and we could easily walk from our room to the water.